 Safari is still available on older MacBooks, and it’s good enough for casual users, but Firefox is a better choice for power users.

 A better option for older Macs is Mozilla Firefox.
-It’s free, fast, supports multiple platforms and has many advanced features that are missing in Safari.
-The only drawback is that you will have to make sure to update Firefox on your own because Apple doesn’t provide automatic updates for non App Store apps.
+It’s free, fast, supports multiple platforms, and has many advanced features missing in Safari.
+The only drawback is that you must update Firefox independently because Apple doesn’t provide automatic updates for non-App Store apps.